Mjolnir-Forge/mjolnir-core/docs/src/installation.md

 ## Build options

-The following options can be used to customize the build:
+The following CMake options can be used to customize the build:

 - `MJOLNIR_CORE_ENABLE_TESTS`: Enables the tests of the core module
 - `MJOLNIR_CORE_ENABLE_COMPILER_EXTENSIONS`: Enables compiler extensions for the core module
 - `MJOLNIR_CORE_ENABLE_LTO`: Enables link time optimizations for the core module

+The following preprocessor defines also affect the build:

+- `STATIC_ANALYSIS`: If defined, code sections that have no effect on the quality of the static analysis but cause a huge overhead are removed or modified.
+An example would be the `TYPED_TEST_SERIES` macro defined in `mjolnir/testing/typed_test_series.h`.
+Have a look at its doxygen documentation for more information.

 ## Additional CMake parameters